drio/prombackup/README.md

 # prombackup

-This is a webserver to trigger Prometheus snapshots and expose the status via metrics.
+A webserver to trigger and backup Prometheus snapshots and expose backup status for prometheus scrapping.

 The two endpoints are: